 FAQs

-At the federal level, IRA withdrawals are taxed as ordinary income regardless of where you live.
-At the state level, the treatment depends on your new state's rules.
-In states with no income tax, IRA distributions are not taxed at the state level.
-States like Illinois, Mississippi, and Pennsylvania maintain income taxes but exempt retirement account distributions including IRA withdrawals.In states that do tax IRA withdrawals as ordinary income, the amount you owe depends on the state's rate and any exemptions that apply to your age or income level.
-Confirm the specific treatment in your target state with your CPA using your actual projected withdrawal amounts.
+At the federal level, IRA withdrawals are taxed as ordinary income no matter where you live.
+At the state level, it depends.
+No-income-tax states do not tax them.
+States like Illinois, Mississippi, and Pennsylvania have income taxes but exempt retirement account distributions.
+Confirm the specific treatment in your target state with your CPA using your projected withdrawal amounts.

 Yes, indirectly.
 Medicare IRMAA surcharges are based on your modified adjusted gross income from two years prior.
-If the year of your move is a high-income year due to a home sale, a large Roth conversion, elevated IRA withdrawals, or other one-time events, that income shows up in your Medicare premium calculation two years later regardless of which state you now live in.
-The move itself does not trigger Medicare costs, but the financial events that often accompany a move can.
-Modeling the IRMAA implications of the move year's income with your CPA is a worthwhile step, particularly if multiple large income events are happening in the same year.
+If your move year includes a home sale, a Roth conversion, or large withdrawals, that income shows up in your Medicare premiums two years later, no matter which state you now live in.
+Modeling this with your CPA is worth the time, especially when several big events land in the same year.

-Keep documentation of the date you physically moved to the new state, the date you updated your driver's license and vehicle registration, the date you registered to vote in the new state, copies of your first utility bills and lease or purchase agreement in the new state, records of your days spent in each state during the transition year, documentation of your new local professional relationships including doctor and financial advisor, and copies of any address change notifications sent to financial institutions, the IRS, and Social Security.
-For moves out of high-enforcement states like California or New York, your CPA may recommend additional documentation specific to those states' residency audit criteria.
+Keep documentation of your move date, updated driver's license and vehicle registration, voter registration, first utility bills, lease or purchase agreement, and days spent in each state during the transition year.
+Save records of new local professional relationships and address changes sent to financial institutions, the IRS, and Social Security.
+For moves out of high-enforcement states like California or New York, your CPA may recommend extra documentation specific to those states' audit criteria.

 Let's Run the Real Numbers on Your Relocation